lalomorales22/penguins/docs/start/wizard.md

 ---
-summary: "CLI onboarding wizard: guided setup for gateway, workspace, channels, and skills"
+summary: "CLI onboarding wizard: guided setup for gateway, workspace, auth, and skills"
 read_when:
   - Running or configuring the onboarding wizard
   - Setting up a new machine